eliasp/plasma-dataengine-libksane/README.md

-KDE Plasma libkscan dataengine
+KDE Plasma libksane dataengine
 ==============================

 This package provides a dataengine[1] for KDE's Plasma[2] framework.
-The purpose of this dataengine is to provide access to SANE scanners via the libkscan library which is part of kdegraphics
+The purpose of this dataengine is to provide access to SANE scanners via the libksane library which is part of kdegraphics

 [1] http://techbase.kde.org/Development/Tutorials/Plasma/DataEngines